 The Company accounted for this transaction in accordance with EITF Issue No.00-21, "Revenue Arrangement with Multiple Deliverable" ("EITF 00-21").
 The Company has concluded that the entire arrangement should be considered as one unit of accounting mainly because the Company could not establish fair value for all undelivered elements in the transaction.
-Accordingly, the total up front consideration is being recognized as revenue over the three-year term of the arrangement.
+Accordingly, the total up-front consideration is being recognized as revenue over the three-year term of the arrangement.
 Revenue recognition is limited to cash received.
 In addition, the Company recorded deferred inventory cost in the amount of \$2,037 related to the costs of ElixSure® products that were sold to Alterna at the outset of the agreement.
 The cost is amortized over the three-year term of the manufacturing and supply services under the agreements.

 In June 2006, the Company and Alterna signed an amendment to the above agreements.
-Pursuant to the terms of the amendment Alterna exercised its option to purchase the full rights to the Kerasal® products and settled all outstanding balances with the Company for products shipped under the manufacturing and supply arrangement in consideration for a cash payment of \$12,000.
+Pursuant to the terms of the amendment, Alterna exercised its option to purchase the full rights to the Kerasal® products and settled all outstanding balances with the Company for products shipped under the manufacturing and supply arrangement in consideration for a cash payment of \$12,000.
 According to the amendment, the Company will continue to manufacture and supply the products to Alterna.
 Consistent with its original accounting treatment, the Company has concluded that all of the deliverables under the amendment should be considered as one unit of accounting, therefore the consideration is being amortized over the remaining term of the agreement.
-As of December 31, 2007, the current and non-current portions of deferred revenue related to this agreement were \$1,176 and \$0, respectively, which were recorded in other current liabilities and other long-term liabilities, respectively, which were recorded in other current liabilities and other long-term liabilities, respectively, which were recorded in other current liabilities and other long-term liabilities, respectively.
+As of December 31, 2008, the Company had no deferred revenue.
+As of December 31, 2007, the Company had \$1,176 of deferred revenue related to this agreement, which was recorded in other current liabilities.
 Subsequently, Alterna discontinued purchasing the ElixSure® products.
 However, Alterna has continued to purchase Kerasal® in limited quantities.